 Persistent prayers doesn’t mean lack of faith.
 It actually shows the believer’s trust that God will indeed hear him.
 The Christian has to stand on God’s promises claiming them every day to receive spiritual blessings, victory over sin, and other needs.
 He should not give up until they are answered.
 This is called praying through: “And so, after he had patiently endured, he obtained the promise” (Hebrews 6:15).

-Jesus gave us the parable of the Persistent Widow.
+To stress the necessity of persevering prayer, Jesus gave us the parable of the Persistent Widow.
 He said, “that men always ought to pray and not lose heart” (Luke 18:1).
 And He ended the parable saying, “And shall not God avenge his own elect, which cry day and night unto him, though he bear long with them?”
-Here, Jesus stressed the necessity of perseverance in prayer.
-If the judge, for selfish reasons, would eventually respond to the widow’s prayer, how much more will God answer the prayer of all that seek Him.
+If the judge, for selfish reasons, would eventually respond to the widow’s prayer, how much more will God answer the prayers of all that seek Him.